 In 2013, representing Edith Windsor, we won a historic Supreme Court decision in U.S. v.
 Windsor, which led to the recognition of the constitutional right of same-sex couples to be married.
 Windsor was the culmination of nearly a decade of litigation by our firm to establish the principle of marriage equality in the law.

-Today, we are working with our pro bono partners to challenge a wave of recently enacted discriminatory legislation that would ban health care providers from performing gender affirming medical treatment to their transgender patients and would bar transgender youth from participating in sports consistent with their gender identity.
+Today, we are working with our pro bono partners to challenge a wave of recently enacted discriminatory legislation that would ban health care providers from performing gender affirming care and bar educators, counselors, and others from supporting LGBTQIA+ youth.

-We have also led in numerous other efforts on behalf of LGBTQIA+ communities: :
+We are leading numerous other efforts on behalf of LGBTQIA+ communities:

 - We represent Clinton Housing Development Corporation in the potential redevelopment of Hartley House, a settlement house that has been an integral part of the Hell’s Kitchen community since 1897, as a facility that will include supportive housing for LGBTQIA+ seniors and community services, with programming sponsored by Hudson Guild.